 Other straightforward, low impact residential, commercial and industrial developments that do require planning approval may qualify for a fast track approval process known as complying development.
 If the application meets specific standards and land requirements a Complying Development Certificate (CDC) can be obtained through your local Council or an accredited certifier without the need for a full development application.

-Find out more about all nine planning approval pathways in NSW here:
+Find out more about all 9 planning approval pathways in NSW:

-The consent authority that assesses and determines a development application (DA) or complying development certificate (CDC) is guided by the Environmental Planning and Assessment Act 1979 (EP&A Act), the Environmental Planning and Assessment Regulation 2000 (EP&A Reg), and a number of State Environmental Planning Policies (SEPPs) and Local Environmental Plans (LEPs).
+The organisation that assesses and determines a development application (DA) or complying development certificate (CDC) is called the consent authority.
+The consent authority is guided by the Environmental Planning and Assessment Act 1979 (EP&A Act), the Environmental Planning and Assessment Regulation 2000 (EP&A Reg), and a number of State Environmental Planning Policies (SEPPs) and Local Environmental Plans (LEPs).

-The Minister responsible for the Act is the Minister for Planning.
+The Minister responsible for the Act is the Minister for Planning and Public Spaces.

 Schedule 3 of the EP&A Regulation defines the types of designated development that will have a high impact (e.g. likely to generate pollution), or are located in or near an environmentally sensitive area (e.g. a wetland), and warrant a detailed environmental impact statement.